Suprafen/Telegram-Like-Drawing-Text-Editing/README.md

  ## Current tasks:

 - [X] To make a background for text view to become nice.
 Without the background duplication.
-   - [ ] To make a background seen as one area with rounded corners at each intersection.
+   - [X] To make a background seen as one area with rounded corners at each intersection.
+   - [ ] To make a fix for two almost identical by length line have the same that is picked fromd the max(next, current)
 - [ ] Add an ability to add a few text views on the screen and change/delete them without any problems.

 ### 12.13.22